lcdm-uiuc/cs199-fa17/MPs/MP6/README.md

 Queries:

 1. How many reviews has the person who has written the most number of reviews written?
 What is that user's UserId?
-2. List the ProductIds of the products with the top 10 highest average review scores of products that have more than 10 reviews, sorted by product score, with ties broken by number of reviews.
+2. List the ProductIds of the products with the top 10 highest average review scores of products that have more than 10 reviews, ordered by product score, with ties broken by number of reviews.
-3. List the Ids of the reviews with the top 10 highest ratios between `HelpfulnessNumerator` and `HelpfulnessDenominator`, which have `HelpfulnessDenominator` more than 10, sorted by that ratio, with ties broken by `HelpfulnessDenominator`.
+3. List the Ids of the reviews with the top 10 highest ratios between `HelpfulnessNumerator` and `HelpfulnessDenominator`, which have `HelpfulnessDenominator` more than 10, ordered by that ratio, with ties broken by `HelpfulnessDenominator`.

 Notes: